mpdivecha/MPC-Project/README.tex.md

 \end{align}
 $$

 Here $x_t, y_t, \psi_t, v_t, cte_t, e\psi_t$ represents the current state of the vehicle at time $t$. $cte_t$ is the cross-track error, the distance of the vehicle's center from the trajectory. $e\psi_t$ is the difference in the heading and desired heading $\psi des_t$.
 The above set of equations will estimate the state of vehicle at time $t+1$.
 Also, $L_f$ is a constant that represents the distance between the center of mass of the vehicle and it's front wheels.
-Without it, the above model is only true for a point particle, which is not a realistic reflection of our vehicle. $L_f$ is defined in the code at [TODO]
+Without it, the above model is only true for a point particle, which is not a realistic reflection of our vehicle. $L_f$ is defined in the code [here](src/MPC.cpp#L22).

-Futhermore, $\delta_t$ and $a_t$ represent the actuators of the system. $\delta_t$ is the change in heading, which can be assumed as the amount of steering to apply. $a_t$ is the acceleration and is used as an approximation of the throttle to be applied.
+Furthermore, $\delta_t$ and $a_t$ represent the actuators of the system. $\delta_t$ is the change in heading, which can be assumed as the amount of steering to apply. $a_t$ is the acceleration and is used as an approximation of the throttle to be applied.

 ### Model Predictive Control

 Once we have the kinematic model of our vehicle, we can use MPC to estimate our future trajectory.
 In MPC, an optimal control problem is "solved" for a certain number of steps, called the horizon, based on certain frequency.
-The horizon and frequency are represented in the code by variables `N` and `dt` in file [TODO] .
+The horizon and frequency are represented in the code by variables `N` and `dt` in file [MPC.cpp](src/MPC.cpp#L9-10) .

 The optimal control problem referred above is a nonlinear optimization problem that tries to minimize a certain cost given certain constraints.